 To promote cyber security measures, Toshiba Group has established a cyber security management system under the direction of the CISO.
-The TOSHIBA-SIRT\1 assists the CISO in reviewing the following matters to be discussed by the Cyber Security Committee: the basic policy, project team, and action plans for the cyber security management of the entire Toshiba Group and how to respond to cyber security incidents that could develop into a major crisis.
+The TOSHIBA-SIRT1 assists the CISO in reviewing the following matters to be discussed by the Cyber Security Committee: the basic policy, project team, and action plans for the cyber security management of the entire Toshiba Group and how to respond to cyber security incidents that could develop into a major crisis.
 The TOSHIBA-SIRT, which has the functions of both CSIRT and PSIRT, supervises the cyber security measures of the entire Toshiba Group and provides support for all group companies in Japan and abroad.
-Each key group company overseeing other subsidiaries also has a CISO, who is responsible for the implementation of Chief Executive Officer (CEO) security measures consistent with those of Toshiba Group Chief Information Security Officer (CISO) and the establishment of a cyber security management system for the company.
-The CISO of each key group Secretariat: Cyber Security Cyber Security Center company assumes the responsibility for its own cyber TOSHIBA-SIRT security and that of the domestic and overseas subsidiaries operating under its umbrella.
-The CSIRT of each company is Key group companies, in-house companies, responsible for implementing information security staff functions, and branch offices measures and responding to information security incidents Management Executive : whereas the PSIRT is responsible for implementing product Key group company CISO/ head of in-house company, staff division security measures and responding to product vulnerabilities.
-The Cyber Security Committee\2 discusses CSIRT and PSIRT of Cyber Security key group company Committee matters necessary for the implementation of cyber security measures at key group companies and how to respond to cyber security incidents that could develop into a crisis.

-\1 SIRT: Security Incident Response Team
+Each key group company overseeing other subsidiaries also has a CISO, who is responsible for the implementation of security measures consistent with those of Toshiba Group and the establishment of a cyber security management system for the company.
+The CISO of each key group company assumes the responsibility for its own cyber security and that of the domestic and overseas subsidiaries operating under its umbrella.
+The CSIRT of each company is responsible for implementing information security measures and responding to information security incidents whereas the PSIRT is responsible for implementing product measures and responding to product vulnerabilities.
+The Cyber Security Committee2 discusses matters necessary for the implementation of cyber security measures at key group companies and how to respond to cyber security incidents that could develop into a crisis.

-\2: In some cases, other committees perform the same functions
+- 1 SIRT: Security Incident Response Team - 2: In some cases, other committees perform the same functions.